charliegerard/demo-restaurant-contentful-next/README.md

 This is a [Next.js](https://nextjs.org/) v11.1.2 starter demo project with [Contentful](https://www.contentful.com/) and set up to be instantly deployed to [Netlify](https://www.netlify.com)!

+You can check out the [live demo](https://demo-restaurant-contentful-next.netlify.app/) if you'd like!

 ## Installation options

 **Option one:** One-click deploy